jpoly1219/devblog/content/posts/how-to-use-gorilla-mux.md

 go mod tidy
 ```

 We first initialize our `go.mod` file with the first command.
-The URL isn't important at the moment.
+The URL isn't important yet.
 We aren't hosting this in a remote repository.
-If we were developing a library for other people to use, this this URL would be a path to your remote repo, such as `github.com/username/mypackage`.
+If we were developing a library for other people to use, this URL would be a path to your remote repo, such as `github.com/username/mypackage`.

-Once a `go.mod` file has been created, we use the second line to check and update the dependencies.
-So `go mod tidy` is usually used to prune unnecessary dependencies, but it is useful for adding missing ones as well.
+Once a `go.mod` file has been created, we use the second line to check and update the dependencies. `go mod tidy` is usually used to prune unnecessary dependencies, but it is also useful for adding missing ones.

-Now that it is installed, we can start using the package!
+Now that it's installed, we can start using the package!

 ### Let's walk through an example with me

-Over the course of the guide, we are going to build a library (as in books) management application, where users can search for books and authors.
-I guess this is similar to Kindle or Bornes & Noble shops, albeit MUCH simpler.
+We will build a library (as in books) management application where users can search for books and authors throughout this series.
+It is similar to Kindle or Barnes & Noble shops, albeit MUCH simpler.

 Our web app is going to support these operations:

 - Users can get data for all books.

-- Users can get data for each book by their ISBN numbers.
+- Users can get data for each book by their ISBNs.

 - Users can add new books.